-Lung screening is a test to look for signs of lung cancer in otherwise healthy people.
-The goal of lung screening is to detect lung cancer at a very early stage — when it’s more likely to be cured.
-Studies show lung screening reduces the risk of dying of lung cancer.
+Lung screening is a test to look for signs of early-stage lung cancer in otherwise healthy people, when it's more likely to be curable.
 The screening includes an initial telephone assessment and tobacco cessation resources for active smokers.
-People who meet high-risk criteria are scheduled for a personal visit for further education and a low-dose computerized tomography (CT) scan.
+People who meet high-risk criteria are scheduled for a personal visit in Eau Claire, Wisconsin, for education and a low-dose CT scan.

 Lung screening is available for people with the greatest risk of lung cancer, including:

 People between the ages of 55 and 80, current or past smoker, and smoked a pack a day for 30 or more years; or